uio-bmi/immuneML/docs/source/installation/cloud.rst

 Running immuneML in the cloud
 ==============================

-In this tutorial, we will show how immuneML can be run on Google Cloud and Amazon Web Services using the existing Docker image.
+In this tutorial, we will show how immuneML can be run on Google Cloud and Amazon Web Services (AWS) using the existing Docker image.

 Installing immuneML on Google Cloud
 -------------------------------------